My favorite words have four letters in them.

 Aren't four letter words the best?
 Short, not-that-sweet, always to the point.
 But not all of my favorites are salacious.
 Two of my favorite four-letter words?
 How'd you guess?
 Self-Care.

 Unlike some of their naughtier counterparts, the meaning of these four-letter words isn't always as understood.
 Does self-care mean taking a fancy barre class?
 Getting a weekly manicure or massage?
 A standing "date night" with your best friend?
 An extra five minutes in the shower?
+And for moms especially, what does self care look like?

 Sure, those can be ways to take care of yourself, but self-care doesn't always require a babysitter or extra money.
 It just requires planning, a little discipline and a desire to take care of yourself.
 Three things YOU absolutely possess and can implement today!